openscript/r.obin.ch/src/content/blog/2024/12/31/gems-of-december.en.md

   - Gems of the Month
 ---

-Hopefully back to the habit after a longer trip in Asia.
+Hopefully I get back to the habit after a trip to Asia.

-## Archlinux
+## Arch Linux

 ### Manage Pacmans mirror list